 - In order to connect these schemes to the grid, a 10km buried cable had to be laid across Rannoch Moor to the point of connection on the neighbouring Dunan Estate.

 A fourth scheme has been developed in conjunction with the neighbouring Ardverikie Estate.
-The 2.8MW Ghuilbinn scheme has four Gilkes turbines and a large diameter pipe.
+The 2.8MW Ghuilbinn scheme has four Gilkes turbines and a large (2.6m) diameter pipe.
+This scheme was commissioned in 2018.